-London Grove Friends Meeting was established in 1714 and we will celebrate our 300th Anniversary next year – 2014!
+London Grove Friends Meeting was established in 1714 and we celebrated our 300th Anniversary in 2014!
 Over the centuries our meeting and members have developed our faith and practice and created a wide network of bonds with our local communities and across the world.

 Our meetinghouse and grounds are lovingly cared for and regularly used for worship, meeting functions, family celebrations, weddings, community events, recitals and more.
 Our grounds are also home to a precious 400+ year old white oak tree, known as the London Grove Oak.
 This is one of the historic oak trees known to have been alive when William Penn was Proprietor of Pennsylvania.
 Come visit our meeting sometime!

 Please join us for worship or any public events held at London Grove Meeting.
-Next year (2014) we will hold a special series of events to celebrate our 300th Anniversary including lectures, forums, musical performances, tours and a very special dinner.
+In 2014 we held a special series of events to celebrate our 300th Anniversary including lectures, forums, musical performances, tours and a very special dinner.
+We continue to have events each year that are open to the public.
 We welcome your participation!

 Throughout our history, our meeting has established many helpful services and popular events that benefit community members and the world.